-Participation for us is about opening up creative opportunities for people outside of the regular company, developing new ideas and passing on the ways of working and thinking that come from our practice.
-It’s about extending access to approaches developed in our artistic work and about learning from other people whose experience and skills might be new to us.
+Participation for us is about opening-up creative opportunities, developing new ideas and passing on ways of working and thinking that come from our practice.
+It’s about increasing access to the approaches developed in our artistic work and about learning from people whose experience and skills are new to us.

 In all the projects we make and develop, collaboration with partners is essential to reach a broad range of people.
 Current partners include The Element Society, ACCT, SAYiT and Handsworth Grange School in Sheffield and the British Council who supported our ‘Table Stories’ projects in Sri Lanka and Nepal.

 Our participation work is led by Terry O’Connor who works closely with the Participation Producer and a team of freelance practitioners.
 Past and present workshop leaders and assistants include: Imogen Ashby, Hester Chillingworth, Matthew Evans, Alfie Heffer, Ethel Maqeda, Soraya Nabipour, Ali Pidsley and Tilly Varrall.